ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 Today, the canonical repository of the Ruby programming language was moved to Git from Subversion.

 The web interface for the new repository is [https://git.ruby-lang.org](https://git.ruby-lang.org), and is provided by cgit.
-We can keep your commit hash on the Ruby repository directly.
+We can keep the commit hash from the contributor on the Ruby repository directly.

 ## Development policy